-SUNY has actively assisted in the development of 30 locally-sponsored community colleges.
+SUNY Board of Trustees, in accordance with State Education Law Section 6302, has approved establishment of 30 locally-sponsored community colleges.
 These colleges are designed to provide postsecondary education for students whose needs would not ordinarily be met by a traditional four-year college curriculum and to provide general courses for students who wish to transfer after completing the community college program to institutions providing a traditional four-year college program.
 The community colleges are established by cities or counties acting with the approval of the local legislative body and SUNY Board of Trustees.
 The exceptions are Corning Community College and Jamestown Community College, which are administered by regional boards of trustees and SUNY's Board of Trustees.
 The community colleges are subject to the general supervision of SUNY in matters relating to curriculum and are eligible to receive State financial assistance in an amount not to exceed one-half of the costs of capital construction and two-fifths of the annual operating costs if the college is implementing a program of full opportunity approved by SUNY's Board of Trustees and meets other criteria.
-As of the Fall of 2012, approximately 138,483 students were enrolled on a fulltime basis in community colleges and another 105,348 students were enrolled on a part-time basis.
-As of the Fall of 2013, approximately 142,414 students are expected to be enrolled on a full-time basis in community colleges and another 106,754 students are expected to be enrolled on a part-time basis.
+As of the Fall of 2013, approximately 136,174 students were enrolled on a full-time basis in community colleges and another 103,617 students were enrolled on a part-time basis.
+As of the Fall of 2014, approximately 129,524 students are expected to be enrolled on a full-time basis in community colleges and another 104,288 students are expected to be enrolled on a part-time basis.
 The community colleges are not part of the SUNY Residence Hall Program but are a major source of transfer students to SUNY's four-year institutions.